go-spatial/tegola-docs/content/documentation/configuration.md

 ### PostGIS

-PostGIS Provider Layers define how Tegola will fetch data for a layer form a [PostGIS](#postgis) Provider.
+PostGIS Provider Layers define how Tegola will fetch data for a layer from a [PostGIS](#postgis) Provider.
 The configuration requires either `tablename` or `sql` to be defined, but not both.
 The PostGIS Provider Layer has the following configuration parameters:

 | Param              | Required |  Default | Description                                                      |
 |:-------------------|:---------|:---------|:-----------------------------------------------------------------|